Cleanliness and log-characteristic cycles for vector bundles with flat connections: Main theorem

 \subsubsection{Proof of Proposition~\ref{P:ZCar'<ZCar}}

-We remind the reader that we do not assume any cleanness on $M$ for this proof.
+We remind the reader that we do not assume any cleanliness on $M$ for this proof.
 First of all, since $M$ is coherent over $U$, the log-characteristic cycle of $M$ over $U$ is the same as the characteristic cycle over $U$, which is simply $d$ copies of the zero section of $T^*\!U$.
 Hence $\ZCar(M) - d \cdot [X]$ is a non-negative combination of cycles of $T^*\!X^\log$ supported on $T^*\!X^\log \times_X D$.

 Now, fix $D_j$ an irreducible component of $D$.
 We need only to show that $\ZCar'(M) - \ZCar(j_*M)$ has no support above the generic point $\eta_j$ of $D_j$.
-By Corollary~\ref{C:logcharcycles-base-change}, we may assume that we are in the CDVF situation \ref{SS:local-setup}(c), in other words, we are in the setup of Definition \ref{D:ZCar'}.
-The claim then follows from Proposition~\ref{P:ZCar=ZCar'-CDVF} below, finishing the proof.
+By Corollary~\ref{C:logcharcycles-base-change}, we may assume that we are in the CDVF local setup \ref{SS:local-setup}(c), in other words, we are in the setup of Definition \ref{D:ZCar'}.
+Proposition~\ref{P:ZCar'<ZCar} then follows from Proposition~\ref{P:ZCar=ZCar'-CDVF} below.